-Boot Sequence - When your system is powered on, the BIOS performs a variety of operations, then attempts to boot an Operating System from either a hard drive (IDE or SCSI), floppy drive, CD-ROM or LS-120/ZIP.
+First/Second/Third/Other Boot Device - When your system is powered on, the BIOS performs a variety of operations, then attempts to boot an Operating System from either a hard drive (IDE or SCSI), floppy drive, CD-ROM, LS-120/ZIP or LAN.
 This setting determines the sequence that the BIOS will follow when searching devices for a bootable disk.